Ordering Supplies, Equipment, Books, & Other Purchases

 - However, one must still adhere to their approved budget allocation and SMTD prescribed budget approval limits.
 For example, all SMTD purchases totaling greater than $2,500 and less than $10,000 require the preapproval of the CAO; all purchases of $10,000 or more require the approval of both the Dean and the CAO.

 - To log in to M-Marketsite, please visit http://procurement.umich.edu/buying/buying-methods/m-marketsite.
-The link to “browse only” access is near the bottom of the page.
+The link to “browse only” access is near the middle of the page.

 - To find products and services, please visit http://procurement.umich.edu/buying/find-products-services.